-Geography is the study of place and the relationship between people and their environment.
-In Geography students study the physical features of the earth such as rivers and plate tectonics as well as the human features for example built environment and the population.
+Geography is the study of place and the relationship between people environment. and their In Geography students study the physical features of the earth such as rivers and plate tectonics as well as the human features for example built environment the and population.
 Geography plays a central role in all our lives on a daily basis and it is vital to learn and understand how our world operates and our place in this system.

-KS3
+KS3 reading, interpreting graphs and evaluation.

 Geography in Key Stage 3 is taught through a range of modules where students will develop key knowledge of people, place and the environment.
-In addition, each module will cover a range of basic geographical skills such as map reading, interpreting graphs and evaluation.
+In addition, each module will cover a range of basic geographical skills such as map